continuedev/continue/docs/docs/customize/model-providers/top-level/anthropic.md

 Anthropic currently does not offer any autocomplete models.

-[Click here](../../model-types/autocomplete.md) to see our full list of autocomplete model providers.
+[Click here](../../model-types/autocomplete.md) to see a list of autocomplete model providers.

 ## Embeddings model

 Anthropic currently does not offer any embeddings models.

-[Click here](../../model-types/embeddings.md) to see our full list of embeddings model providers.
+[Click here](../../model-types/embeddings.md) to see a list of embeddings model providers.

 ## Reranking model

 Anthropic currently does not offer any reranking models.

-[Click here](../../model-types/reranking.md) to see our full list of reranking model providers.
+[Click here](../../model-types/reranking.md) to see a list of reranking model providers.

 ## Prompt caching